philrz/super/docs/language/expressions.md

 If any expression results in an error, then the value of the f-string is the first error encountered in left-to-right order.

-> TBD: we could improve an error result here by creating a structured error
-> containing the string template text along with a list of values/errors of
-> the expressions.

 F-strings may be nested, where a child `<expr>` may contain f-strings.